AdobeDocs/experience-manager-core-components.en/help/components/image.md

 ![Asset tab of the Image Component's configure dialog](/help/assets/image-configure-asset.png)

+* **Inherit featured image from page** - This option uses the [featured image of the linked page](page.md) or the featured image of the current page if the image is not linked.

+* **Alternative text for accessibility** - This field allows you to define a description of the image for visually impaired users.

+  * **Inherit alternative text from page** - This option uses the alternative description of the linked asset value of the `dc:description` metadata in DAM or of the current page if no asset is linked.

 * **Image asset**
   * Drop an asset from the [asset browser](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/sites/authoring/fundamentals/environment-tools.html) or tap the **browse** option to upload from a local file system.
   * Tap or click **Clear** to de-select the currently selected image.
   * Tap or click **Edit** to [mange the renditions of the asset](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/assets/manage/manage-digital-assets.html) in the asset editor.

+* **Don't provide an alternative text** - This option marks the image to be ignored by assistive technologies like screen readers for cases where the image is purely decorative or otherwise conveys no additional information to the page.
 ### Metadata Tab {#metadata-tab}

 ![Metadata tab of the Image Component's configure dialog](/help/assets/image-configure-metadata.png)